DannyNemer/dantil/README.md

 <a name="module_dantil.dir"></a>
 ### dantil.dir([...valN])
 Prints objects in color, recursing indefinitely while formatting the object.
 This is useful for inspecting large, complicated objects.
-Prints instances of Object (including Array) on separate lines, and concatenates other values (e.g., String, Number) with spaces.
+Prints objects on separate lines if multi-lined when formatted, else concatenates objects and values to print on the same line if shorter than 80 characters when concatenated.

 **Kind**: static method of <code>[dantil](#module_dantil)</code>